AutoJenny/blog/docs/reference/workflow/README.md

 2. Review the API reference in `endpoints.md`
 3. Consult the LLM panel documentation in `llm_panel.md`
 4. For section-based workflow issues, see `sections.md`
+5. For section synchronization issues, see `section_synchronization.md`
-5. Contact the project maintainers
+6. Contact the project maintainers

 Remember: This project does not use logins or registration.
 Never add authentication-related code.